Virtual Office FAQ

 Our background-check service is designed for corporate due-diligence on Estonian natural or legal persons; it neither replaces nor influences the PBGB’s screening for e-Residency applications.
 For official details on e-Residency requirements and fees, see the PBGB website.

-Being an e-resident of Estonia does not give you the right to live in Estonia or elsewhere in the EU, nor does it provide any form of residency, visa, or immigration status.
-E-residency is simply a digital identity that allows you to manage a business remotely, not a physical presence permit.
+Being an e-resident does not give you the right to live in Estonia or elsewhere in the EU, and it does not grant a visa, immigration status, or physical residency.

 What qualifies as permanent residence in Estonia?